Whirlpool: An Undervalued Opportunity For DGI Investors

 Source: WHR Q4 Slide Show

-On the flip side of this coin, I will caution investors considering an investing in WHR that this company did not perform well at all during the 2008-2009 financial crisis.
-WHR EPS dropped nearly 40% from 2007-2008.
+On the flip side of this coin, I will caution investors considering investing in WHR that this company did not perform well at all during the 2008-2009 financial crisis.
+WHR's EPS dropped nearly 40% from 2007-2008.
 That said, once the economy recovered, so did WHR, which more than doubled its EPS in 2009.
-EPS then fell 30% in 2010, before rising 42% a couple years later in 2012.
+EPS then fell 30% in 2010, before rising 42% a couple of years later in 2012.
 I'm not calling for a financial crisis in the present, though the market is at all-time highs and I wouldn't be surprised to see increased volatility as we continue to see rates normalize and move our way into what's proven to be a controversial Trump presidency.

-Investors should have a long-term mindset when buying shares of this cyclical company because fundamental peaks and troughs here are going to be higher and lower than your typical holding and I suspect that timing these high and lows is going to prove to be a very difficult thing to do.
+Investors should have a long-term mindset when buying shares of this cyclical company because fundamental peaks and troughs here are going to be higher and lower than your typical holding and I suspect that timing these highs and lows is going to prove to be a very difficult thing to do.

-Still, we don't buy stocks because of what they've done in the past but, instead, because of our future expectations.
+Still, we don't buy stocks because of what they've done in the past, but instead, because of our future expectations.
 Well, WHR's management is very bullish on 2017 and the future beyond.
-Below are several slides from their Q4 report which I found very exciting.
-Management calls for strong double digit EPS growth and for free cash flows to increase to $1b, representing 59% growth.
+Below are several slides from their Q4 report, which I found very exciting.
+Management calls for strong double-digit EPS growth and for free cash flows to increase to $1b, representing 59% growth.
 WHR expects to see an ongoing business EBIT margin of 7.75-8.25% on the year.

-WHR has traditionally been a low margin business, with net margins coming in at the low single digit range over the last 5 years.
+WHR has traditionally been a low margin business, with net margins coming in at the low single-digit range over the last 5 years.
 This means that FX headwinds and operational slip ups have a greater effect on this company than most.
 These low margins impact the premium that investors are willing to pay, which is why WHR commonly trades with a below market multiple.
-However, even with these margins taken into consideration, if management is able to deliver on top line growth guidance, I expect to receive a nice return on my shares over the long-term.
+However, even with these margins taken into consideration, if management is able to deliver on top line growth guidance, I expect to receive a nice return on my shares over the long term.

 The average analyst estimate for 2017 EPS is $15.67.
 This represents a forward P/E ratio of 11.04x.
 I think this is too low, which is why I've been buying shares.
-Using this 2017 estimate and the company's long-term normal multiple of 12.2x, we arrive at a 12 month price target of $191.17.
-This theoretical share price growth from the $173 WHR trades for today, plus a years worth of dividends, equates to 13% return by year's end.
+Using this 2017 estimate and the company's long-term normal multiple of 12.2x, we arrive at a 12-month price target of $191.17.
+This theoretical share price growth from the $173 WHR trades for today, plus a year's worth of dividends, equates to 13% return by year's end.

 Source: WHR Q4 Slide Show